cu-swe4s-fall-2023/assignment-2-python-refresher-juba2320/README.md

 4. find_mean which finds the mean of a list of values
 5. find_median which finds the median of a list of values
 6. find_sd which finds the standard deviation of a list of values
+7. graph_hist which graphs a histogram and saves it as a png file

 ## Testing
 ### Unit Tests